Hibou57/PostiATS-Utilities/doc/lexemes-guide.md

     it from the string content.

 Note within string literals spanning multiple lines, comments are not parsed, they are just character data as any other.
-This so, obviously, up to the closing double‑quote.
+This is so, obviously, up to the closing double‑quote.

 **Examples:**